We use text editors to write documentation in Markdown and to develop code.

 - Visual Studio Code: VS Code is very extensible with lots plugins.
 One great plugin for pairing is Live Share, which supports live editing of the same file, sharing a terminal session, port forwarding to the host’s computer, and even audio.

-- Sublime Text: This is a paid app, but we have licenses.
+- Sublime Text: Request a license.
 If you use Sublime, you may wish to customize your packages.
 Feel free to ask others about their recommended packages.
 Notable mentions in past Slack discussions include:

 - Color Highlighter (turns color codes into the actual color)